firebase/firebase-js-sdk/docs-exp/auth-types.user.getidtoken.md

 Returns a JSON Web Token (JWT) used to identify the user to a Firebase service.

-Returns the current token if it has not expired.
+Returns the current token if it has not expired or if it will not expire in the next five minutes.
 Otherwise, this will refresh the token and return a new one.

 <b>Signature:</b>